kor-ui/kor/readme.md

-# wa
+# kor

-*wa (和)* is a UI component library built with LitElement / lit-html.
+**kor** is a UI component library built with LitElement / lit-html.
 It is based on the web components standards which makes it browser-, framework- and OS-agnostic.

 ## Installation

 Install the library in your project's folder:
 ```
-npm install wa-baukasten
+npm install kor-ui
 ```

 ## Integration of Components